regensa18/AdvProg2018/tutorial-10/README.md

 - [ ] Check and Optimizing Searching Algorithm
     - [ ] Check whether the currently used algorithm is optimal or not.
     - [ ] Implement a better algorithm (if you think that the currently used algorithm is not optimal).
 You may combine the process by sorting the sequence first before searching.
     - [ ] Create a test case to check whether your algorithm is successfully search a speficic value in the sequence
-- [ ] Explain in  My notes section, whether the current benchmark test design is already good to measure the elapsed time of algorithm or not?
-Explain why?
+- [ ] Explain in [My Notes](#my-notes) section, whether the current benchmark
+test design is already good to measure the elapsed time of algorithm and explain why!
+    - Hint: Recall how processes and threads are executed (from your OS course) and do research about how JVM runs and compiles Java code
 - [ ] Push your commits to online Git repository on your GitLab project

 ## Additional Tasks Checklist